Estimated reading time: 8 minutes

-Martial law usually happens during something like large riot, a terrorist attack, or a large scale natural disaster.
+Martial law usually happens during something like a large riot, a terrorist attack, or a large-scale natural disaster.
 During frightening events like these, many people prefer to give up their rights so they can have the peace of mind an authoritarian government offers.
 Who needs rights as long as you can feel safe from looters, right?

 1. Confiscation of Firearms

 As it shows in the video above, one of the first things to occur under martial law is the confiscation of firearms.
 Any civilian with a firearm will be deemed a threat, which means it’s important to hide your weapons in a place that only you and trusted family or friends know about.

 Expect to be searched without cause.
 Anything that is found on you is in danger of being taken.
 Keep this in mind when going out so that you don’t lose something valuable to government forces or other opportunistic enemies.
 Also, if you have children in your home, please keep your gun in a combination safe like this one.

 Curfew under martial law will be strictly enforced, and it is inadvisable to break it.
 In the event that you must go out past curfew, be prepared.
 Know back routes and less traveled paths to your destination.
 Stealth is of the utmost importance, so be sure you have the appropriate gear to move about quickly and undetected.

 3. Restriction of Free Speech

 Your constitutional rights are void under martial law, so it’s best to keep your opinions to yourself.
 There will be people who will object to martial law, and those that loudly protest will suffer.
 A protester during martial law is likely to be imprisoned and possibly shot.

 4. Forcible Removal from Property

 Just because you own the land or house you live in doesn’t mean you’ll be allowed to stay there once martial law is in place.
 Depending on the situation, it is possible that many people, including you, will be relocated.
 They may also decide to set up camp in your home, so be prepared for this.

-You may choose to stay on your property and in your house, but it would be a high-risk move for the average home owner.
+You may choose to stay on your property and in your house, but it would be a high-risk move for the average homeowner.
 The precautions taken to prevent the take-over of your home are only going to be effective against looters and not against well-equipped and trained government forces.

 5. Confiscation of Food Supplies

 Along with your firearms, military forces may choose to take your food supplies as well as other basic living essentials.
 If you have any medicine you need, hide it somewhere.
 Keep most of your medicine in your bunker, a little on your person, and the rest in a hidden location in case you are unable to bunker down in time.

 6. Detained or Imprisoned at Will

 For whatever reason, you may be imprisoned by military forces without provocation.
 They may find you suspicious or threatening, mistake you for someone else, or just hate your face.
 The best thing to do under military law is to stay out of sight.
 Never draw attention to yourself.

 Martial law has happened countless times before, and it is bound to happen again.
-If martial law is in place, you are in danger and it is in your best interest to hide until normal government functions resume.
+You can learn more about martial law in this article.
+Remember, if martial law is in place, you are in danger and it is in your best interest to hide until normal government functions resume.
 It is important that you at least have a plan of action for when martial law takes place.